JazzMaster/LazGFX/README.md

         distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.

-OpenGL Pascal code herein is NOT LGPL LICENSED. -Only the SDL code is.<br>
+The code herein is NOT LGPL LICENSED.<br>
 YOU MAY NOT ATTEMPT to bypass GitHUB versioning -to circumvent this license change.

-This is is a original (in some places composite) BLACK-BOX work.<br>
+This is an original (in some places composite) BLACK-BOX work.<br>
 Code was reverse engineered- solely from existing documentation.

 No original Borland (or other companies code) was used during this units "manufacture".<br>